 Social media plays an important role in your ministry.
 What do you find so compelling about social media?

 Matthew 28:18–19 is a simple statement that encapsulates my yearning for ministry through social media.
-We are called to make disciples of “all nations,” and I believe that through the power of social media, we are able to take the Gospel to the homes of millions across the world.
+We are called to make disciples of “all nations,” and I believe that through unlocking the full power the power of social media, we are able to take the Gospel to the homes of millions across the world.
 Social media has a tendency to turn the everyday introvert into an everyday extrovert.
 And by using that to my advantage I am able to speak words of truth, hope, grace, and love to people all across social media platforms.

 What are some challenges and potential benefits for the church in incorporating social media into its reach and mission?